 Salvation Army 3010 Apartments

-In 1907 Father Peter Dunne founded the Newsboys Home and Protectorate at 3010 Washington Avenue in St. Louis to provide housing and education to homeless boys.
+In 1907, Father Peter Dunne founded the Newsboys Home and Protectorate at 3010 Washington Avenue in St. Louis to provide housing and education for homeless boys.
 The Salvation Army purchased and renovated the building in 1970, and it served for many years as the Harbor Light Center, providing short-term institutional care to clients affected by addiction, chronic homelessness and other disabilities.
-Funded in part by Historic Preservation and Low Income Housing Tax Credits, the newly-renovated 3010 Apartments facility now provides long-term, independent living to persons with special needs.
+Funded in part by historic preservation and low-income housing tax credits, the newly-renovated 3010 Apartments facility now provides long-term, independent living to persons with special needs.

 The Salvation Army

 58 Apartment Units